arrowheadapps/strapi-connector-firestore/README.md

         // when running in development mode
         useEmulator: env('NODE_ENV') == 'development',

-        // Flatten internal Strapi models (as an example)
+        // Flatten all internal Strapi models into a collection called "strapi"
-        // However, flattening the internal Strapi models is
+        // WARNING: this is an example only, flattening the internal Strapi models is
-        // not actually an effective usage of flattening,
+        // not actually an effective usage of flattening, because they are only
-        // because they are only queried one-at-a-time anyway
+        // queried one-at-a-time anyway so this would only result in increased bandwidth usage
-        // So this would only result in increased bandwidth usage
+        flattenModels: ({ uid, collectionName }) =>
-        flattenModels: (model) => model.uid.startsWith('strapi::') ? `strapi/${model.modelName}` : null;
+          ['strapi::', 'plugins::users-permissions'].some(str => uid.includes(str)) ? `strapi/${collectionName}` : false,

         // Enable search and non-native queries on all except
         // internal Strapi models (beginning with "strapi::")
-        allowNonNativeQueries: /^(?!strapi::).*/
+        allowNonNativeQueries: /^(?!strapi::).*/,
       }
     }
   },